Documentation for QWSearch

 It then returns $T_{max}(t), p\\left(T_{max}(t)\\right)$.

-**Warning:** This function will reset the state of the QW.
+**Warning:** This function won't change the state of the QW.

 Args:

-waiting (int, optional): The waiting time for the algorithm.
+waiting (int, optional): The number of steps the algorithm uses to collect information on the signal.
 Must be smaller than the hitting time.

 Returns: